mermoldy/tofu-http-backend/README.md

 # home-assigment-tofu-http-backend

-Implementation of Scalr home assigment
+Implementation of the OpenTofu HTTP backend as part of the Scalr home assignment: <https://github.com/Scalr/home-assignment-tofu-http-backend>